Frequently Asked Questions

 Q: How can I become a UW Contributing Editor?

 A: At the moment, it’s invitation only.
-However, UndiscoveredWanderings also welcomes travel stories from you–the reading public–in a category we like to call Wantributor (wanderer + contributor.
+However, UndiscoveredWanderings also welcomes travel stories from you–the reading public– as Guest Posters, sometimes informally known as Wantributors (wanderer + contributor.
 Ha! :-).
-It’s free and it gets your name published.
+It’s free and it gets you published under your own name.
 Learn more at our Share Your Travels page.

-Q: If I share a story as a Wantributor, can I send UWanderings stock photos instead of my own?
+Q: If I share a story as a Guest Poster, can I send UWanderings stock photos instead of my own?

-A: We prefer original photos.
+A: No. We prefer original photos.
 Although there may be special circumstances where stock photos or photos under a Creative Commons Zero license could be used, we like to keep the originality of each post intact.
-We only use stock photos for some of our generic stuff, just like most other companies do.
+We only use stock photos for some of our generic stuff, like a lot of companies.
 We want our readers to see photos from you, the travelers!
 Even if you’re not a professional photographer, that’s OK–we want to see what you’ve seen.
 Learn more at our Share Your Travels page.

 Q: Are readers allowed to comment on posts?